Adventures & experiences in contemporary technology

 For a good while, I did have a PC running Fedora until the appeal of running Arch on there grew too strong after an upgrade to Fedora 16 didn’t work out as smoothly as would have been ideal.
 It’s the native GNOME variant that I used but there are others with KDE, Xfce and LXDE desktops instead.
-Over time, I managed to figure out its ins and outs as well with getting a web server working on the thing was made more tricky by SELinux though an acceptable solution was found after quite a search: setting a dedicated user account and changing the SELinux of the account’s home folder was to be the workaround.
+Over time, I managed to figure out its ins and outs as well with getting a web server working on the thing was made more tricky by SELinux even if an acceptable solution was found after quite a search: setting a dedicated user account and changing the SELinux of the account’s home folder was to be the workaround.
 Things like that are not so user-friendly and Linux Format did say that Fedora 14 wasn’t a beginner option when it reviewed it.
-Other than the web server, I was able to make it work for me without spending too many hours in doing so.
+Other than the webserver, I was able to make it work for me without spending too many hours doing so.
 The distribution also is an early adopter of new developments in the world of Linux and GNOME 3 was one of these.
-In fact, a day with Fedora 15 sold GNOME 3 to me and I even added it to my Linux Mint 11 installation on my main home machine later on.
+A day with Fedora 15 sold GNOME 3 to me and I even added it to my Linux Mint 11 installation on my main home machine later on.

 A re-spin of Fedora that is focussed on desktop users.
 It seems necessary given some of the review comments I have seen about Fedora 19…